H-IAAC/sumo_data_synthesis/README.md

 > ncessárias para execução do projeto antes de se clonar o repositório, assim como possíveis
 > requesitos mínimos para o projeto (processador, gpu, compilador, etc).

 The only requirement to use this repository is having SUMO installed.
 The documentation for the installation can be found at: https://sumo.dlr.de/docs/Installing/index.html.
+In theory, the only command needed is:

+`pip install sumolib`

 PS: From my experience, osmWebWizard.py (a script that will be used to generate SUMO networks) only works on the .deb version of Firefox.